adambard/learnxinyminutes-docs/dhall.html.markdown

 let twentyEight : Natural = Natural/sum somePrimes

--- A package is the same thing as a (possibly nested) record that you can import let Prelude = https://prelude.dhall-lang.org/package.dhall
+-- A "package" is the same thing as a (possibly nested) record that you can import let Prelude = https://prelude.dhall-lang.org/package.dhall

 let false : Bool = Prelude.Bool.not True